 - 1. To have clear, relevant guidelines for register keeping which are carefully and routinely carried out by staff. - 2.
-To ensure that excellent attendance has a high priority with pupils, parents and teachers, and is actively supported by all staff, including specialist support from Family Support Teams across our Trust. - 3.
+To ensure that excellent attendance has a high priority with pupils, parents and teachers, and is actively supported by all staff and our Family Support Lead - 3.
 To demonstrate clearly stated procedures for swift follow-up when there is a concern about an absence. - 4.
 To recognise that the foundation for securing good attendances is that a school is a calm, orderly, safe and supportive environment where all pupils want to be are keen and ready to learn. - 5.
-To understand the action that can and will be at different levels, by the team at St Michael's and support from Family Support Teams across the Trust to ensure good attendance.
+To understand the action that can and will be at different levels, by the Family Support Lead to ensure good attendance.